swentel/indieweb/README.md

 ## Feeds

-Generate feeds in Microformats2 , JF2 and Atom.
-Atom feeds are generated using https://granary.io/.
+Generate feeds in Microformats2 , JF2.

 You will need feeds when: